 We went to a cute little tree farm thingy, where they take you out to pick your trees, on the back of a trailer, kind of like a hay ride, but definitely not as fun.
 My excitement was evident, as you can tell by my face.

 After passing by so many perfect trees, my mom dubbed them unacceptable since they had a “couple” dead leaves or something.
 Not sure.

 Anyway, we found our perfect tree soon enough.
 Since this was my first experience cutting down a Christmas tree, I wanted to do it myself.
 I started sawing away, my dad soon had to help, while my mom “documented” the trip.
 The tree came down relatively fast, I was expecting it to take a while.
 We took our tree home, watered it.
 And complained about the smell.

-Overall, getting the Christmas tree was such a great experience, but I could do without the weird smell.
+Overall, getting the Christmas tree was such a great experience, but I could do without the weird smell which my mom loves.

 Where we bought our Christmas tree:

 Sugargrove Tree Farm